 Native Americans use the phrase Mitakuye Oyasin (All My Relations) when they pray, and they do not mean just their immediate family and their ancestors.
 They mean every living thing in this world, even the people, animals, and plants that they don’t like so much.
-Take some time to meditate on what it means to be interconnected in this way…to be “related” to all that exists.
-Think of something or someone that irritates you—maybe it’s snakes or poison ivy or the person who just cut you off in traffic—and try to see how you are related.
+Take some time to meditate on what it means to be interconnected in this way, to be “related” to all that exists.
+Think of something or someone that irritates you, and try to see how you are related.
 You will walk away from the meditation with a very different view of the world and your place within it.

 The greatest work you will do on any spiritual path is down in the trenches, not up on the mountain.
 That is the path of a healer, and it’s the path I want to be on.
-I don’t care so much if you are “broken”…we are all broken.
-We come to the circle to heal ourselves and each other.
-Blessed Be.
+I don’t describe myself or others as “broken”, because the soul is always in a perfect state of existence, no matter how the outer persona is showing up.
+We are all down here in Earth school learning as best we can in human form, and we come to the circle to heal ourselves and each other.

 5 thoughts on “Who Are All My Relations?”

 Jen, you are beyond wise, my dear person.
 Love you so much.

 Wonderful and so true.
 You always share or write something that I need at that moment 🙂

 That we are all of the same, one energy is an ancient principle in a great many cultures.
 Yet coming to this realization seems to be such a hard path for so many, even the devout often pray for things narrowly connected to their own concerns and issues rather than the world as a whole that needs all healing.
 Nice post, Jennifer.